23 Incentive Programs That Employees Love

 To scale any company, you need to develop a company culture that fosters employee growth.
 The best way to do that is to provide employee incentive programs your team will actually want and appreciate.
 Employee incentive programs help you retain high-level employees, which helps save (both time and money) on new hire, recruiting, and onboarding costs.
 Need proof?
 A recent study of incentives and retention found that 55% of the workforce will seek higher-paying jobs in 2022; however, 66% of those employees would stay at their current job if their employer offered new benefits instead of a pay increase.
 Additionally, these programs ensure that your company has employees who provide quality work and understand all company processes.
-The statistics all point to the importance of providing strong incentives.
+The statistics all point to the importance of providing strong incentives and recognition.
 Since the beginning of the pandemic, studies have shown that:

 If you take a closer look, you’ll find that most companies use rewards, perks, and incentives to motivate and retain team members.
 In fact, almost 90% of the highest performing companies regularly reward and encourage their employees to motivate and retain them.
-If you’re looking for the right employee incentive programs to retain top talent, here are 23 examples of impactful employee recognition programs that are proven to work.
+If you’re looking for the right employee incentive programs to retain top talent, here are 23 examples of impactful programs that are proven to work.

 The following are 23 employee incentive programs you can use to reward employees for their hard work, as well as, boost employee retention, employee morale, and employee performance.

 One of the most important things in an employee’s life is a good work-life balance.
 Nowadays, it’s even given more priority than financial incentives.
 It’s good for your business as well: Upwork recently reported that 32% of hiring managers believe productivity has increased since employees started working from home in 2020.
 Remote work removes a lot of inconveniences and saves time and costs.
 Your employees don’t have to commute to work, they don’t have to spend time getting ready every day, and they can spend more time with their families.